1. Key messages

 The highest burden is in the Walloon Region

-After correcting for differences in population size and age structure, the disease burden is the highest in the Walloon Region (22,953 DALYs per 100,000), followed by the Brussels Capital Region (21,394 DALYs per 100,000), and the Flemish Region (18,077 DALYs per 100,000).
-In general, the leading disease groups do not differ across regions with mental and substance disorders being the group with the highest impact in all but the Flemish Region, where cancer is the leading disease group.
-Cancer is the second largest disease group among all regions, except for the Flemish Region, where mental and substance disorders are the second largest group.
-The third largest group among all regions is musculoskeletal disorders, except for the Walloon region, where cardiovascular disorders are the third largest group.
+After correcting for differences in population size and age structure, the disease burden is the highest in the Walloon Region (25,715 DALYs per 100,000), followed by the Brussels Capital Region (23,235 DALYs per 100,000), and the Flemish Region (19,394 DALYs per 100,000).
+In general, the leading disease groups do not differ across regions with mental and substance disorders being the group with the highest impact in all regions, followed by cancers.
+The third largest group in the Walloon Region is cardiovascular diseases, while in the Brussels Capital Region and the Flemish Region these are musculoskeletal disorders.

 Source: Own calculations based on data from IMA, Intego, ERA, HIS, Belgian Cancer Registry and Statbel [1-6]